The inapproximability for the (0,1)-additive number

 \begin{conj1} {\bf[ Additive Coloring Conjecture \rm \cite{MR2552893}]\bf} For every graph $G$, $\eta(G)\leq \chi(G)$. \end{conj1}

 Czerwi\'nski et al. also, considered the list version of above problem \cite{MR2552893}.
-An {\it additive choosability number} of a graph $G$, denoted by $\eta_{\ell}(G) $, is the smallest number $k $ such that $G$ has an additive labeling from any assignment of lists of size $k$ to the vertices of $G$.
-Czerwi\'nski et al. \cite{MR2552893} proved that if $T$ is a tree, then $\eta_{\ell}(T)\leq 2 $, and if $G$ is a bipartite planar graph, then $\eta_{\ell}(G)\leq 3 $.
-Seamone in his Ph.D dissertation posed the following conjecture about the relationship between additive number and additive choosability number \cite{a79, a80}.
+The {\it additive choosability} of a graph $G$, denoted by $\eta_{\ell}(G) $, is the smallest number $k $ such that $G$ has an additive labeling from any assignment of lists of size $k$ to the vertices of $G$.
+Idem above, about list-coloring proved that if $T$ is a tree, then $\eta_{\ell}(T)\leq 2 $, and if $G$ is a bipartite planar graph, then $\eta_{\ell}(G)\leq 3 $ (for more information about the recent results see \cite{brandt2015lucky}).
+Seamone in his Ph.D dissertation posed the following conjecture about the relationship between additive number and additive choosability \cite{a80}.

-\begin{conj1} {\bf [Additive List Coloring Conjecture \rm \cite{a79, a80}]\bf} For every graph $G$, $\eta(G)= \eta_{\ell}(G)$. \end{conj1}
+\begin{conj1} {\bf [Additive List Coloring Conjecture \rm \cite{a80}]\bf} For every graph $G$, $\eta(G)= \eta_{\ell}(G)$. \end{conj1}

-For a given connected graph $G$ with at least two vertices, if no two adjacent vertices have the same degree, then $\eta(G)=1$ and $\eta_{\ell}(G)>1$.
+For a given connected graph $G$ with at least two vertices, if no two adjacent vertices have a same degree, then $\eta(G)=1$ and $\eta_{\ell}(G)>1$.
 We show that not only there exists a counterexample for the above equality but also the difference between $\eta(G)$ and $ \eta_{\ell}(G)$ can be arbitrary large.

 \begin{thm} For every $k$ there is a graph $G$ such that $ \eta(G) \leq k \leq \eta_{\ell}(G)/2$. \end{thm}